MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/billing-and-payments/manage-billing-profiles.md

 - AdminSurgePortfolio
 - AdminTemplateSet
 search.appverid: MET150
-description: "Learn about billing profiles and how they're used to pay invoices." ms.date: 07/11/2023
+description: "Learn about billing profiles and how they're used to pay invoices for Microsoft business accounts." ms.date: 07/11/2023
 ---

 # Understand your Microsoft business billing profile

 A billing profile contains payment method and invoice information associated with your billing account.
-You use a billing profile to pay for the products and services that you buy from Microsoft.
+You use a billing profile to pay for business products and services that you buy from Microsoft.
 A billing profile is automatically created when a billing account is created.
 For information about billing accounts, see [Understand your Microsoft billing account](../manage-billing-accounts.md).

 > [!NOTE]
 >